-The Beatles were one of the world’s most successful bands, but that didn’t stop the tax man from getting his fair share from Paul, John, George and Ringo.
+The Beatles were one of the world’s most successful bands.
+That didn’t stop the “taxman” from getting his fair share from Paul, John, George and Ringo.

-One of the more socially and politically-poignant songs the group released over their long career was the song “Taxman,” about the frustrations of living under Great Britain’s progressive tax system.
+One of the more socially and politically-poignant songs the group released over their long career was “Taxman.”
+In it, they sang about the frustrations of living under Great Britain’s progressive tax system.

 To get an idea how Beatles bassist George Harrison thought of the British tax system, look no further than the 1966 song’s lyrics, which hint at the then-current 95 percent top tax rate.

-It also hints at what the band must have thought was the extremely high burden the 95 percent “supertax” placed on them as England’s mega musicians:
+It also hints at what the band must have thought was an extremely high burden.
+This refers to the 95 percent “supertax” placed on them as England’s mega musicians: